oracle-livelabs/analytics-ai/oci-call-center-analytics/setup-environment/setup-environment.md

 This lab walks you through the steps to prepare your OCI Environment to be able to carry all the next steps needed to create a function, create data pipelines, run OCI Language Service as well as visualize your data in OAC.

-Estimated Time: 90 minutes

 ### Objectives

 In this lab, you will:
-* Verify Compartment and Group
+* Create compartment and group
-* Set up Policies
+* Set up policies
 * Confirm access to OCI Language and Speech Services
 * create an API signing key